Butchered at Birth: Music and lyrics

 The album represents the band's transition to "pure death metal" from the thrash-orientated sound of their debut, an assessment that is agreed upon by music journalists and the band members themselves.
 Founding guitarist Jack Owen believes Butchered at Birth showcases the band's greatest evolution between albums.
 The music is now considered to have a "classic death metal" sound.

 The album's style has been called "one dimensional" and "rough around the edges."
 Owen retrospectively described the album's song structures as "just riff after riff" and not "[making] much sense."
 According to bassist Alex Webster, "we were convinced the more unorthodox the music, the less mainstream it was.
 It was heavier to be off-the-wall as far as arrangements go."
 In addition to its extremely raw songwriting, Butchered is also noted for its "harsh, barely tuned guitars" and its "beehive-wall of white noise" guitar tone.
-According Zeke Ferrington of Gear Gods, "There’s so much gain and so much treble that you can’t identify individual notes anymore.
+According to Zeke Ferrington of Gear Gods, "There's so much gain and so much treble that you can't identify individual notes anymore.
 The guitar lines meld into these indefinite, evolving, waves of unsettling frequencies [...] it actually adds to the revolting brutality of [the] album."
 Chris Barnes' "grunted" vocals are largely unintelligible.

-The album opener "Meathook Sodomy" contains an intro that utilizes pitch shifting on the vocals.
+Despite a statement in the album's liner notes that no harmonizers were used on his vocal performance, the album opener "Meathook Sodomy" contains an intro that prominently utilizes the pitch shifting technique on the vocals.

-The album's lyrics explore macabre subject matter such as dismemberment, torture, infanticide, and sadomasochism.
+At the time of the album's release, its lyrics were considered to be the most gruesome and extreme that the genre had to offer, exploring macabre subject matter such as dismemberment, torture, masochism.
 The album's lyrics were singlehandedly penned by Barnes, who strove to write the very first death metal concept album, and has stated that the album's central theme is "butchery".
-He explained, "The beginning introduction finishes it off.
+He explained: "The beginning introduction finishes it off.
 Backwards it says ["feed off the carcasses of babies"].
 I put myself in different points of view in different songs. [...]
 The [album] is pretty visual, it's all there.
 You don't have to ask any questions.
 That's how I write.
 I get a title in my head and write a little story."
-The album's lyrics have been called "some of the most gruesome lyrics [death metal] had to offer."

-Cannibal Corpse's use of shock value has drawn comparisons to GWAR.
-Alex Henderson of Allmusic assessed that Butchered "comes off as a parody of death metal and grindcore more than anything", describing the album as the "musical equivalent of B-movie horror flicks."
+Cannibal Corpse's use of shock value has drawn comparisons to Gwar.
+Alex Henderson of AllMusic assessed that Butchered "comes off as a parody of death metal and grindcore more than anything", describing the album as the "musical equivalent of [a] B-movie horror flick."